 Everyone loves a theme park.
-Except me, of course.
+Except me, of course (I only love travel insurance and tea).
 Maybe I’m a bit of a grump, but if I’m going to spend £40 on something that makes me nauseated, I’d rather queue up at the sweet shop than Alton Towers.

 My own experiences aside, amusement parks have been popular for hundreds of years so they must be doing something right.
 Here are five different theme park experiences from around the world: